Sujit-O/pykg2vec/README.md

 ![](https://github.com/Sujit-O/pykg2vec/blob/master/figures/pykg2vec_structure.png?raw=true)

 # To Get Started
 Pykg2vec aims to minimize the dependency on other libraries as far as possible to rapidly test the algorithms against different datasets.
-We emphasize that in the beginning, we will not be focus in run-time performance. **However, we do encourage users to install the tensorflow-gpu for speeding up the training!**
+In pykg2vec, we won't focus in run-time performance at this moment. **However, we do encourage users to install the tensorflow-gpu for speeding up the training!**
 * Python >= 3.5
 * tensorflow==`<version suitable for your workspace>`